 Disney offers an Eat to the Best Concert Series Dinner Package.
 Basically, you can pick 1 of several places to dine before the concert, and then get an appetizer, entree, dessert, and non-alcoholic drink (or 1 buffet) as your meal.
 Afterward, you'd get a guaranteed seat for the Eat to the Beat concert that night.

-Booking for the 2018 packages can be done by calling (407) WDW-FEST or online at the Disney World website.
+You can book one of these packages beginning May 15, 2019 by calling (407) WDW-FEST or online at the Disney World website.

-Booking for the Epcot International Food and Wine Festival events in 2018 opened up on June 14, 2018.
+Booking for the Epcot International Food and Wine Festival events opens up on May 15, 2019.